 As part of Copper Canyon’s dining program, entrees are served on colored plates to stimulate appetite, and a server greets each resident individually with multiple daily menu choices.
 This unique 24/7 dining program, in conjunction with the community’s many Memory Care programs, is intended to help hold off memory issues for as long as possible.

 The Copper Canyon community was specifically designed with your loved one’s safety in mind.
 Each apartment offers a safe and convenient floorplan as well as safety pull cords.
-Each resident also wears a location-based pendant to provide you with an extra sense of security.
 The community’s grounds allow residents to enjoy the Arizona weather in a safe environment; the secured walking paths and enclosed gardens encourage a daily stroll, and residents can rest on the patio area’s comfortable benches to enjoy the beautiful views.

 Your loved one will never be alone at Copper Canyon.
 The community’s team includes a highly-trained Executive Director, Health Services Director, and Life Enrichment Director.
 Each of these professionals, as well as the rest of the staff, are trained to provide customized, person-centered care to each resident, including options for health monitoring, medication management, assistance with dressing, bathing, grooming, and oral care.